 The Aquatic community ecology group studies aquatic community ecology, biogeography and macroecology and uses unicellular organisms as model system to test general ecological theories.
 The studies are also useful for biodiversity conservation in freshwaters and for biological monitoring.

-Group leader: Janne Soininen
+Group leader: professor Janne Soininen

 The BioGeoClimate Modelling Lab is focused on the spatial and temporal modelling of Earth systems, particularly patterns and processes concerning biogeography, geomorphology, and climatology, and their interactions.
 GIS and remote sensing methods, such as remotely piloted aircraft systems, are used to study the drivers governing ecosystems and landscapes.